 The following indicator has been updated:

-These changes only appear within the associated Fingertips tool, available here: https://fingertips.phe.org.uk/public-health-dashboard-ft.
+This change only appears within the associated Fingertips tool, available here: https://fingertips.phe.org.uk/public-health-dashboard-ft.
 The change log for the Public Health Dashboard, which includes information on previous indicator updates and information related to changes in the data, can be accessed here.